vplasencia/zkGames/README.md

 ## Zero Knowledge Structure

-The following graphic shows the structure of the most important elements of the zkGames project.
+The following graphic shows the structure of the most important zero knowledge elements of the zkGames project.

 ```text
 ├── circuits